 Very recently, I was walking in Downtown Detroit.
 If you’ve recently paid a visit to the D, you’ve likely at least seen or at most been pestered by a few persons with clipboards going on about how Jerry is having trouble learning Mandarin.

-This is not something I’m proud of, so I ask for you to give me whatever amount of a break you’re willing to offer.1 With that said, I knew as I signed my name that some lesson was to be learned from this.
+I was suckered in.
+I knew as I signed my name that some lesson was to be learned from this.
 I think I’ve learned it.

 A Question and Its Source